knpuniversity/javascript/knpu/ep1-basics/create-your-own-promise.md

 Now, all we need to do is call `resolve()` when our asynchronous work is *finally* resolved.
 This happens after the *second* AJAX call.
 Great!
 Just call `resolve()` and pass it `data`.
-Once again, the `RepLog` data should be passed to the success handlers!
+Finally, the `RepLog` data should once again be passed to the success handlers!

 Go back now and refresh.
 Watch the total at the bottom: lift the big fat cat 10 times and... boom!
 The new row was added *and* the total was updated.
 It worked!

-This is huge.!
+This is huge!
 Our `_saveRepLog` function *previously* returned a `jqXHR` object, which implements the `Promise` interface.
 Now, we've changed that to a *real* `Promise`, and our code that calls this function didn't need to change at all.
 The `.then()` and `.catch()` work exactly like before.
-Ultimately, before *and* after this change, `_saveRepLog` returned a promise whose value was the `RepLog` data.
+Ultimately, before *and* after this change, `_saveRepLog` returns a promise whose value is the `RepLog` data.

 ## Handling the Reject

-Of course, we also need to the `reject`, which should happen if the original AJAX call has a validation error.
+Of course, we also need to call `reject`, which should happen if the original AJAX call has a validation error.
 If you fill out the form blank now, we can see the 400 error, but it doesn't call our `.catch` handler.